Cat Years Calculator

 At this age, annual vet checkups are recommended.
 Watch for weight gain and dental issues.
 Keep your cat active with interactive toys.

-Do indoor cats live longer than outdoor cats?
+Do indoor cats age differently than outdoor cats?